hartbt/hw-9-noteTaker/README.md

 The HTML is used as a template for the basis of the of the application, and the HTML is communicating with the JavaScript and providing a place for the JavaScript information to interact with.

-JavaScript is utilized to comminute with the server and give or receive the notes.
+JavaScript is utilized to communicate with the server and give or receive the notes.

 # **Problems Faced**

 I struggled with this assignment, mainly due to the fact that express was used.
-I was not able to get the save or the delete function to actually work.

 # **Credits**